 Boiler foam forms when steam bubbles are stabilized by surface-active substances, resulting in a persistent layer of foam on the water surface.
 Normally, steam bubbles rise, collapse, and release steam.
 But when contaminants like oils, organic matter, or high concentrations of dissolved and suspended solids reduce surface tension, foaming occurs.

 These surface-active agents (organic substances, treatment chemical residues, or oily substances) create a surface film surrounding steam bubbles.
 This prevents their rapid collapse, encouraging the development of stable foam.
-The result is that water droplets, salt crystals, or other impurities may be entrained in the steam, causing serious carryover problems.
+The result is that water droplets, salt crystals, or other impurities may be entrained in the steam, causing serious steam boiler problems.

 Operational Impacts of Boiler Foam